Myrosinase: Cofactors and inhibitors

 Ascorbate is a known cofactor of myrosinase, serving as a base catalyst in glucosinolate hydrolysis.

-For example, myrosinase isolated from daikon (Raphanus sativus) demonstrated an increase in V max from 2.06 μmol/min per mg of protein to 280 μmol/min per mg of protein on the substrate, allyl glucosinolate (sinigrin) when in the presence of 500 μM ascorbate.
+For example, myrosinase isolated from daikon (Raphanus sativus) demonstrated an increase in Vmax from 2.06 μmol/min per mg of protein to 280 μmol/min per mg of protein on the substrate, allyl glucosinolate (sinigrin), when in the presence of 500 μM ascorbate.
 Sulfate, a byproduct of glucosinolate hydrolysis, has been identified as a competitive inhibitor of myrosinase.

-In addition, 2-F-2-deoxybenzylglucosinolate, which was synthesized specifically to study the mechanism of myrosinase, inhibits the enzyme by trapping one of the glutamic acid residues in the active site, Glu 409.
+In addition, 2-F-2-deoxybenzylglucosinolate, which was synthesized specifically to study the mechanism of myrosinase, inhibits the enzyme by trapping one of the glutamic acid residues in the active site, Glu409.

 Structure

 Myrosinase exists as a dimer with subunits of 60-70 kDa each.

-X-ray crystallography of myrosinase isolated from Sinapis alba revealed the two subunits are linked by a zinc atom.
+X-ray crystallography of myrosinase isolated from Sinapis alba revealed that the two subunits are linked by a zinc atom.
 The prominence of salt bridges, disulfide bridges, hydrogen bonding, and glycosylation are thought to contribute to the enzyme’s stability, especially when the plant is under attack and experiences severe tissue damage.
 A feature of many β-glucosidases are catalytic glutamate residues at their active sites, but two of these have been replaced by a single glutamine residue in myrosinase.
 Ascorbate has been shown to substitute for the activity of the glutamate residues.
 (See Figure 3 for mechanism.)